ddebenedittis/control_quadrupeds_soft_contacts/README.md

 Install NVIDIA proprietary drivers if the NVIDIA graphics card should be used.

 Install [NVIDIA Container Toolkit](https://docs.nvidia.com/datacenter/cloud-native/container-toolkit/install-guide.html#setting-up-nvidia-container-toolkit) (nvidia-docker2) for NVIDIA support in the container. \
 If you do not want to use NVIDIA, edit the Docker image to remove the NVIDIA section and the `run.bash` script, removing the `--gpus all` flag in the docker run command.
-In addition, remove the `additional_env` from the Gazebo process in `robot_launch/launch/robot.launch.py`.
+In addition, remove the `additional_env` from the Gazebo process `gzserver` in `robot_launch/launch/robot.launch.py`.

 If you do not have access to all the submodules, including the private ones, clone the repo with
 ```shell